 So babies who have a high number difference tend to be more sensitive to change, while babies with a lower number are less sensitive.

 In the next phase of the study, researchers looked at the bond between the same mother/child pairs — only by this time the children were of toddler age at around 17 months.
 Toddlers who were easily soothed by their mothers after a stressful incident were rated as having a strong attachment while toddlers who could not be soothed were rated as having a lower attachment level to their mothers.

 And here's where it gets really surprising.

-— as long as they also had a strong and stable bond with their mothers.
+Researchers found that a child's future behavior could be linked to how sensitive he is to his environment and how strong his attachment is with his mother.
+You might think that babies who were more sensitive to change would do poorly growing up in a stressful situation, but these children actually did the best and had the strongest chance of overcoming stress — in this instance poverty — as long as they also had a strong and stable bond with their mothers.
 On the other hand, the children with a high sensitivity who did not have a strong attachment had the lowest chances of overcoming their stressful childhood.
 Children with low sensitivity seemed unaffected by their attachment with their moms — some did well, some did poorly — but it was not related to their maternal bond.

 Researchers hope that this data will give parents and caregivers a better understanding of a child's needs and sensitivities, right from birth.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.